AndyyyYuuu/lm-is-compressor/README.md

 $$H(P) = -\sum_x{P(x)log_2{P(x)}}$$

 Shannon entropy defines the theoretical lower bound of the size of the compressed file, per unit of the uncompressed file (oftentimes bytes, but LLM tokens in this project).
-In otherwords, $$H(P) \times input \space file \space length \leq expected \space output \space file \space size$$
+In otherwords, $H(P) \times input \space file \space length \leq expected \space output \space file \space size$.

-Unfortunately, when it comes to compressing English text, we cannot know the true distribution $$p$$ of every possible sentence.
-Instead, we might use a distribution $$P_\theta$$ as a way to estimate $$P$$.
+Unfortunately, when it comes to compressing English text, we cannot know the true distribution $p$ of every possible sentence.
+Instead, we might use a distribution $P_\theta$ as a way to estimate $P$.
 We can update the lower bound for the length of our compressed file to the following, known as cross-entropy:

 $$H(P, P_\theta) = -\sum_x{P(x)log_2{P_\theta(x)}}$$

-If we were to compress a file efficiently, we need to minimize the length of our output file and hence the value of cross-entropy $$H(P, P_\theta)$$.
+If we were to compress a file efficiently, we need to minimize the length of our output file and hence the value of cross-entropy $H(P, P_\theta)$.

 It also happens that cross-entropy is precisely the metric that is minimized in the pre-training process of modern Transformer language models.
-In that scenario, $$P_\theta$$ becomes our language model, which, as a result of optimization, is already in a state to minimize cross-entropy and thus the lower bound of the output code length.
+In that scenario, $P_\theta$ becomes our language model, which, as a result of optimization, is already in a state to minimize cross-entropy and thus the lower bound of the output code length.
 In other words, the more accurate a large language model is, the more effectively it compresses text.

 ---
 ## Implementation